 Improving performance, why improving performance?

 This is probably a no-brainer, that’s what competitive sport is all about, competition and to bring the best possible performance into the competitive arena.

-Now, that I have outlined the goals and responsibilities of a strength and conditioning coach, the next question is, why is strength training important for athletes, and can help to achieve the goals of preventing injuries and improving performance.
+Now, that I have outlined the importance of strength & conditioning, as well as the goals and responsibilities of a strength and conditioning coach, the next question is, why is strength training important for athletes, and can help to achieve the goals of preventing injuries and improving performance.

 Why is strength training is important for athletes to prevent injuries

 In a nutshell, there are two types of injuries, acute injuries, and chronic injuries.

 - Acute injuries are injuries that happen due to a single traumatic event, like sprains, strains, dislocations, etc. These incidences are part of the sport and can’t be changed, as Strength & Conditioning Coaches, we have very little influence on this type of injury.

 - Chronic injuries are damages to the body due to overloads, imbalances, etc. This type of injury, we can influence and this is where the Strength & Conditioning can help with a well-balanced dedicated and directed strength training program for the athlete, that considers the demands of the sport and the individual needs of the athletes.

 In very simple words, a stronger muscle is a more resilient muscle, the stronger the muscle groups surrounding a joint, the more the joint is protected, the stronger the active movement apparatus, the less load on the passive movement apparatus.